Currencies Direct

 3.3 Prototypes

-Prototypes provided a better view of how real users would behave, think and feel when they interact with the product.
-Those prototypes helped us test the assumptions interactively in the real context through unmoderated interviews with stakeholders and existing customers.
+Prototypes offered a clearer understanding of how users might behave, think, and feel when interacting with the product.
+They allowed me to test assumptions in an interactive, real-world context through unmoderated interviews with both stakeholders and existing customers.

 3.4 iOS App

-Among other improvements mentioned earlier, the new CD app included better transfer speed and more payment options such as a digital wallet.
+Among other recommendations for improvement mentioned earlier, the new app included better transfer speed and more payment options.
 That created a meaningful impact on the user’s overall experience.

 Evaluation